 La Costa borrowed the idea of having a spa from its highly successful neighbor, Golden Door.
 But where Golden Door was a dedicated spa where wealthy women went to eat light, exercise and lose weight, La Costa's spa was another amenity in the resort where the whole family was welcome.
 It really set the standard for the modern resort, where spas are considered a must-have.

 The movement was so successful that urban hotels and small inns with spas now call themselves "spa resorts".
 Even destination spas are now calling themselves "spa resorts" because it's more highly searched term on the internet.
 So it's more important than ever to do your research and find out if a specific property is offering the experience you want.

 The Classic Resort Spa

-Destination spas like Golden Door, on the other hand, offer an all-inclusive wellness experience where accommodations, healthy cuisine, exercise classes, hikes, lectures and personal enrichment activities are all part of the daily rate.
+Destination spas like Golden Door, on the other hand, offer an all-inclusive wellness experience where accommodations, healthy cuisine, exercise classes, hikes, lectures, and personal enrichment activities are all part of the daily rate.
 They're friendly for the single traveler, who might feel a bit lost in a huge resort spa centered on families.
-The spa may not be open to local visitors on a day basis.
+The spa may not be open to local visitors on a daily basis.

 How Resort Spas Differ From Destination Spas

 At resort spas, you usually pay for your spa treatments a la carte instead of having them as part of the total package.
 The resort spa may or may not offer classes like yoga, and the selection is usually much more limited than at a destination spa.

 There are a few exceptions.
 The Spa at The Boulders and The Spa at Camelback Inn in Scottsdale are two excellent resort spas that offer a fairly deep schedule of classes, free for anyone getting a treatment at the spa.